AVEVA/AVEVA-Samples/Basic/Java/readme.rst

 Directory instance.
 The sample applications are examples of a *confidential client*.
 Such clients provide a user ID and secret that are authenticated against the directory.
 The sample code includes several placeholder strings.
-You must replace these with the authentication-related values you received from OSIsoft.
+You must replace these placeholders with the authentication values you received from OSIsoft.
 The strings are found at the beginning of ``QiClient.Java``.

 .. code:: java